Testing conditional independence under isotonicity

-\paragraph{Experiment $1$: marginal independence testing:} In our first experiment, we consider six variables: \texttt{Pregnancies}, \texttt{Glucose}, \texttt{BloodPressure}, \texttt{SkinThickness}, \texttt{Insulin}, and \texttt{BMI}, and aim to assess whether each of them is an individual risk factor for diabetes incidence.
+\paragraph{Experiment $1$: marginal independence testing:} We start with a warm-up experiment.
+We consider six variables: \texttt{Pregnancies}, \texttt{Glucose}, \texttt{BloodPressure}, \texttt{SkinThickness}, \texttt{Insulin}, and \texttt{BMI}, and aim to assess whether each of them is an individual risk factor for diabetes incidence.
 Specifically, we test the hypothesis $H_0: X \independent Y$, where $Y$ represents one of the six variables listed above, while $X$ is \texttt{Diabetes} (and since we are testing marginal rather than conditional independence, we do not attempt to control for $Z$, i.e., \texttt{Age}).
 For this purpose, we will be using the permutation test for independence with $T(\bX,\bY)=\bX^\top \bY$, as outlined in Section~\ref{sec: marginal independence}.

-\paragraph{Experiment $2$: conditional independence testing, after controlling for age:} Next, for the same set of six choices for $Y$, we test the hypothesis $H_0^{\textnormal{ICI}} : X \independent Y \mid Z$, where $Z$ denotes \texttt{Age} (and $X$ is \texttt{Diabetes} as before).
+\paragraph{Experiment $2$: conditional independence testing, after controlling for age:} Next, for the same set of six choices for $Y$, we test the hypothesis $H_0^{\textnormal{ICI}} : X \independent Y \mid Z$, where~$Z$ denotes \texttt{Age} (and $X$ is \texttt{Diabetes} as before).
 This allows us to identify risk factors for diabetes after controlling for age.
 As noted earlier, we expect the distribution of $X \mid Z = z$ to be stochastically monotone in~$z$, which supports the application of the \textnormal{\texttt{PairSwap-ICI}} testing procedure developed in this paper for this purpose.
-The \textnormal{\texttt{PairSwap-ICI}} method is implemented with neighbour matching or with cross-bin matching (with $K=50$ bins), and our statistic $T$ takes the form in \eqref{def:sum-of-psi} with linear kernel $\psi(x,x')=x-x'$ and weights $w_\ell=\max\{Y_{i_\ell}-Y_{j_\ell},0\}$.
+The \textnormal{\texttt{PairSwap-ICI}} method is implemented with neighbor matching or with cross-bin matching (with $K=50$ bins), and our statistic $T$ takes the form in \eqref{def:sum-of-psi} with linear kernel $\psi(x,x')=x-x'$ and weights $w_\ell=\max\{Y_{i_\ell}-Y_{j_\ell},0\}$.

 \paragraph{Experiment $3$: conditional independence testing, with synthetic control $\tilde X$:} Finally, we consider a semi-synthetic experiment where $X$ is replaced by synthetic observations~$\tilde{X}$, generated from an estimated model for $P_{X\mid Z}$ that satisfies stochastic monotonicity.
 We then test the hypothesis $\tilde X\independent Y\mid Z$ for the same choices of $Y$ from Experiment~$1$.
 Since $\tilde X$ is generated solely based on $Z$ and obeys stochastic monotonicity, the null hypothesis $H_0^{\textnormal{ICI}}$ holds trivially in this synthetic setting.
 The validity of our procedure should therefore ensure that the $p$-values generated by \textnormal{\texttt{PairSwap-ICI}} are (super-)uniformly distributed.